Access

 Underrepresented Students

-Indicator Rationale: The Higher Education Coordinating Commission identified four student populations as priority populations as part of its new Oregon community college funding model: Low-income, students of color, career and technical education students and adult learners (defined as 25 and older).
+Indicator Rationale: The Higher Education Coordinating Commission identified four student populations as priority populations as part of its new Oregon community college funding model: Low-income, adult learners, students of color, and career and technical education students.
 National research indicates that these populations are traditionally underserved in higher education.
 While COCC is currently providing specialized support for many of these populations, a review of these programs aligns with the College’s goals of being a student-ready institution as well as increasing access.

-Indicator Definition: Students who were enrolled in reimbursable courses from the prioritized populations: Pell or Oregon Opportunity Grant recipients, students of color, career and technical educations students and adult learners (25+).
+Indicator Definition: Students who were enrolled in reimbursable courses from the prioritized populations: Low-income (Pell or Oregon Opportunity Grant recipients), adult learners (age 25 and older), students of color (BILAPOC) and Career Technical Education (CTE) and Workforce Training.

 Online Courses and Programs